isomerpages/moe-yuhuapri/announcements/news/_posts/2023-08-06-post-Compliments.md

 ### Words of encouragement

 Let's cheer for our teachers and staff of Yuhua Primary.
-Share your messages with us.
+Share your encouraging messages or compliments for the school and staff with us.
 Our heartfelt thanks to all who have posted your appreciation notes.

+We will share them with our Yuhua Family and bring a smile to their faces.

+**Click** on the image below to send your compliments.

 <a href="https://form.gov.sg/64c649f055d52c00113f38e0">![](/images/button1.png)</a>